Planck 2013 results. V. LFI calibration: Fast convolution of the beam with the dipole

 thus decomposing $K$ into a constant term $K_0$ and a unitless time-varying quantity $\xi(t)$.
 Typically $\xi(t)$ varies by a few percent per year.
 This allows us to categorize calibration methods into the following families: (1) \emph{absolute methods} produce an estimate for $K_0$; (2) \emph{relative methods} estimate how $\xi$ changes with time; and (3) some methods are able to estimate $K(t)$ directly and can therefore be considered both absolute and relative.

-We implemented two calibration schemes for the LFI radiometers: \begin{itemize} \item The \emph{OSG dipole calibration} is an improved version of the pipeline used to calibrate the data used in the \Planck{} Early and Intermediate data releases.
+We implemented two calibration schemes for the LFI radiometers: \begin{itemize} \item The \emph{OSG dipole calibration} is an improved version of the pipeline used to calibrate the data used in the \Planck{} Early and Intermediate data releases \citep{planck2011-1.4}.
 It is based on the OSG algorithm (``Optimal Search for Gains'') and relies on the signal of the solar and orbital dipoles as observed by the spacecraft.
 This method is only weakly affected by non-idealities in the radiometers (e.g., non-linearities in the ADCs, see Sect.~\ref{sec:ADCNonIdealities}), but optical effects (e.g., sidelobes, see Sect.~\ref{sec:optics}) can induce systematic errors in the reconstruction of the gain. \item In the \emph{4\,K calibration} we use the dipole only to fix the absolute level of calibration ($K_0$ in Eq.~\ref{eq:KKzeroAndXi}), but we estimate gain changes (the $\xi$ term) using the 4\,K total-power output of the radiometers.
 (See Fig.~\ref{fig:LFIradiometer} for a schematic of a LFI radiometer.)
-Unlike the OSG dipole calibration, this scheme is sensitive to ADC non-linearities, but it provides an estimate for the gain $K$ which is independent\footnote{Note however that, even if the calibration constants $K_i$ are not affected by uncertainties in beam shapes, this is not necessarily true for the calibrated data.
-After having applied the calibration factors, we must remove the dipole signal convolved with the beam from the data, and therefore any uncertainty in the beam shape will lead to a systematic error in the calibrated data, even if the 4\,K calibration is used.} of optical effects. \end{itemize} The chief reason why we decided to use two different calibration schemes was to improve the self-consistency of the maps.
+Unlike the OSG dipole calibration, this scheme is sensitive to ADC non-linearities, but it provides an estimate for the gain, $K$, which is independent\footnote{Note however that, even if the calibration constants $K_i$ are not affected by uncertainties in beam shapes, this is not necessarily true for the calibrated data.
+After having applied the calibration factors, we must remove the dipole signal convolved with the beam from the data, and therefore any uncertainty in the beam shape will lead to a systematic error in the calibrated data, even if the 4\,K calibration is used.} of optical effects, assuming that the optical properties remain constant.
+(As Fig.~4 in \citet{planck2013-p02d} shows, measurements of the main beam characteristics from planet transits during the whole \Planck{} nominal mission show no trace of systematic variations with time.) \end{itemize} The chief reason why we decided to use two different calibration schemes was to improve the self-consistency of the maps.
 We were not able to derive a calibration method that was robust against both radiometric non-idealities and optical effects in time for this data release.
 Since optical effects are most significant in the 30\,GHz channels, we decided to apply the 4\,K calibration to these radiometers instead of the other one (which was the baseline for the Early and Intermediate \Planck/LFI papers).
 We provide a summary of the calibration methods used for each LFI frequency in Table~\ref{tbl:calibrationMethodsOverview}.
 In Sect.~\ref{sec:optics} we will discuss the level of consistency between the two calibration methods in the context of the treatment of optical systematics.

 The outline of this section is as follows.
 The OSG dipole calibration and the 4\,K calibration are explained in Sect.~\ref{sec:OSGCalibration} and \ref{sec:dVV}.
 In Sect.~\ref{sec:orbitalDipole} we present the current status of our efforts to use the orbital dipole signal for calibrating data.
 Finally, Sect.~\ref{sec:zeroLevel} deals with the task of setting the zero-level of \Planck's LFI maps.